Text Style Transfer: A Review and Experimental Evaluation

 \textbf{Reproduced Models.} We limit our reproducibility study to these 19 TST models as they had published their implementation codes.
-We hope to encourage fellow researchers to publish their codes and datasets as it can promote this field's development.
+We hope to encourage fellow researchers to publish their codes and datasets to promote the development of this field.
+We have also grouped and color-coded the models according to the strategies discussed in Section \ref{sec:taxonomy}.
+Orange represents the explicit methods of disentanglement of style and content, green denotes the methods that applied the implicit disentanglement strategy, and blue represents the methods that performed TST without disentanglement of style and content.
 Specifically, we reproduced and implemented the following TST models: